atiyo/pytorch_wgan/README.md

 Actual data from Fashion-MNIST:
 ![actuals](readme_imgs/actual.jpg "Random Samples from Fashion-MNIST")

-Generated data from the Wasserstein GAN after 150 epochs (a bit overkill).
-These are randomly chosen samples, they have not been cherry picked:
+Generated data from the Wasserstein GAN after 150 epochs.
+Randomly chosen samples, they have not been cherry picked:
 ![generated](readme_imgs/generated.jpg "Samples from Wasserstein GAN")

 Training progress GIF.
 One frame per epoch, up to epoch 100: